MicrosoftDocs/azure-management-docs/articles/copilot/deploy-vms-effectively.md

 ### Examples

-During the VM creation process, you can ask "**How do I reduce the cost of my virtual machine?**" Microsoft Copilot in Azure guides you through options to make your VM more cost-effective, providing options that you can enable.
+During the VM creation process, you can ask "**How do I reduce the cost of my virtual machine?**", or select the **Help me create a low-cost VM** button near the top of the pane.
+Microsoft Copilot in Azure guides you through options to make your VM more cost-effective.
+You can choose whether or not to enable each option.

 :::image type="content" source="media/deploy-vms-effectively/vm-reduce-costs.png" lightbox="media/deploy-vms-effectively/vm-reduce-costs.png" alt-text="Screenshot showing Microsoft Copilot in Azure providing ways to lower VM costs.":::